 I am the great-grandson of Mark Huling, a man who trained many famous seals (aka sea lions).
 Sharkey was his favorite.
 Access to family archives provided a treasure trove of material, which inspired me to write the true untold story of Sharkey and his flippered colleagues.
 Publication forthcoming, publisher TBD, working title: Sharkey: When Sea Lions Were Stars of Show Business (1907-1958).

 Some background: In 2015, a journalist contacted me about doing a story on Sharkey.
 Discussions about trained seals during my childhood and adulthood had been a rarity, and I was unable to shed any light on the matter.
 Three months later, the journalist released his podcast, “Why Won’t They Let Sharkey On the Radio?”

 I learned more about my great-grandfather Mark Huling by listening to that podcast than I had previously learned my entire life.
 I soon discovered he had two brothers who were also seal trainers.
 One famously traveled to Australia with a troupe of seals.
 I felt an instant connection, having toured there as a musician.
 Another brother was a big-time vaudevillian.
 Again, I felt a connection, having performed in a vaudeville revue with Broadway legend Joel Grey.
 I also learned my great-grandfather and Sharkey had performed at Radio City Music Hall.
 Once again, I felt a connection, having performed there with Itzhak Perlman.

 Countless hours of research followed: collecting and pouring over family archives, visits to metropolitan libraries and institutes, correspondence with curators the world over, scouring articles, conducting interviews.
 Uncovered were newsreels, a 78-rpm recording, films, scripts, press photos, TV kinescopes, and loads of anecdotes.
-Puzzling together and crafting the story was a labor a love.
+Puzzling together and crafting the story was a labor of love.